 Students must complete a credit check and the Master Promissory Note (MPN) online.
-The Department of Education requires that you use your FAFSA PIN to complete the loan applications.
+It will be important to have a Personal Identification Number (PIN), which is also used to sign the FAFSA, to complete the credit check and Master Promissory Note.
 You will be prompted to complete the credit check first.
-If approved, you must then complete the Graduate Plus MPN in order to have your loan certified by the University and the loan proceeds disbursed accordingly.
+If approved, you must then complete the Graduate PLUS MPN in order to have your loan certified by the University and the loan proceeds disbursed accordingly.

 How much can I borrow?

 You can borrow up to the annual cost of attendance for your program, minus any other financial assistance you may be receiving (Direct Loan, graduate assistantship benefits, scholarships, etc.).

 What if I am NOT approved for the PLUS Loan?